 3.1.2 Credit risks

 Credit risks are managed on a Group level.
 Credit risks arise through cash and cash equivalents, derivative instruments and balances held with banks and financial institutions, as well as credit exposure in relation to the Group’s customers, including outstanding receivables and agreed transactions.

-Only banks and financial institutions with a long-term credit rating from an independent rating agency of at least A- (minus) are accepted.
+Only banks and financial institutions with a long-term credit rating from an independent rating agency of at least A- (minus) or better are accepted.
 The total amount deposited or invested in a bank or a single finance company may not exceed SEK 150 m.

 All new large customers are subject to a credit rating assessment by an independent rating agency.
 In those cases where there is no independent credit rating, a risk assessment is made regarding the customer’s creditworthiness with consideration given to the customer’s financial position, previous experience and other factors.
 Individual risk limits are established based on internal or external credit assessments in accordance with the limits established by the Board.
 The use of credit limits is monitored regularly.

 The maximum credit risk consists of the book value of the exposed assets, including derivatives with positive market values.